bleemeo/glouton/facts/container-runtime/docker/testdata/README.md

 docker inspect `docker ps -a --format '{{ .ID }}'` > ${_testdir}/docker-containers.json
 ```

-For cgroup value of process, use `minikube ssh` and cat on /proc/PID/cgroup.
+To get cgroup values of a process, use `minikube ssh` and cat on /proc/PID/cgroup.